 Mr. Holt's amended and restated employment agreement was effective as of January 1, 2017 and will end on December 31, 2018.
 The agreement may be terminated at any time.
 Not less than 60 days before the expiration of the agreement, the Company and Mr. Holt will enter into good faith negotiations regarding the extension or renewal of the term.
-On March 7, 2018, the Company's Board of Directors voted to increase Mr. Holt's annual base salary by 3%, effective at the same time as compensation adjustments are made in accordance with the Company's employee review process generally.

 Mr. Holt's employment agreement provides that, in addition to his base salary, he may earn incentive compensation of up to 50% of his then-current base salary depending on the Company's attainment of certain corporate performance goals as established by the Board of Directors and the achievement of mutually agreed-on individual performance goals.
-In connection with his employment, Mr. Holt has received stock options as outlined in the table below.
+In connection with his employment, Mr. Holt received incentive stock options for 95,000 shares at an exercise price of \$3.14 per share, and non-qualified stock options for 50,000 shares at an exercise price of \$2.23 per share.
+For each grant, one-quarter (25%) of the option shares will vest on each of the first four anniversaries of the grant date.